fgrehm/devstep/docs/getting-started.md

 For example, installing and configuring [memcached](http://memcached.org/) inside the container is a matter of running `configure-addons memcached` from there.

+### Binstubs

+commands:
+# This can be run with `devstep run server`
+server:
+cmd: ["rails", "server"]
+# Here you can use some of the configs described above
+publish: ["3000:3000"]
+volumes:
+- '{{env "HOME"}}/certs/some-certificate.crt:/.devstep/some-certificate.crt'
+- '{{env "HOME"}}/projects/some-gem-sources:/.devstep/some-gem-sources'
+links:
+- 'redis:redis'
+environment:
+RAILS_ENV: "hacking"
+ruby:
+# No custom options, used only for generating binstubs

 ### Bootstrapping a new project (AKA solving the chicken or the egg problem)

 Assuming you are willing to use Docker / Devstep to avoid cluttering your machine